dalchandra/Chegg_Skip_Extension/README.md

 **Features**
 1. Skip Chegg Question with reason "don't have subject knowledge" with just single click!
-2. Automatic Refresh Page When Questions are not aviable
+2. Automatic Refresh Page When Questions are not avilable
-3. Sound Alert when New Question is Aviable.
+3. Sound Alert when New Question is Avilable.

 ****How to Use in Google Chrome(Desktop/Laptop)****
 1. Download zip file from https://github.com/dalchandra/Chegg_Skip_Extension link and unzip to local storage.